Johnson homomorphisms and actions of higher-rank lattices on right-angled Artin groups: Introduction

-We obtain this by looking at the enveloping algebra of $L$, which we call $U(A_\G)$.
+We obtain this by looking at the enveloping algebra of $L$, which we call $U$.
 This has a particularly nice description as a free $\mathbb{Z}$--module with a basis consisting of positive elements of $A_\G$.
-This allows us to study $Z(L)$ by looking at centralisers of elements in $A_\G$, which are well understood.
+This allows us to reduce questions about commutation in $L$ to questions about commutation in $A_\G$.